Red Solo Cup Inventor, Robert Hulseman, Dies At 84

 — Fox News Fan (@FNC_Ladies_Rule) December 29, 2016

-It was in the 1970’s that Hulseman created the now-ubiquitous cups that are such a party staple.
+It was in the 1970s that Hulseman created the now-ubiquitous cups.
 The cups are made up of a thick, molded polystyrene.
-And of course, with them being fire engine red, they conceal whatever it is you’re drinking.
+And, of course, with them being fire engine red, they conceal whatever it is you’re drinking.

 Hulseman’s obituary noted his innovative spirit and down-to-earth, hands-on expertise in the manufacturing industry.
 Hulseman was surrounded by family when he passed away peacefully, according to his obituary.